Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

 ### 2.4.5 Lifecycle and State Management

-A global `UserSession` singleton manages the logged-in user's information, current working order, and permissions.
+A global `UserSession` singleton manages the logged-in user's information, current working orderAggregate, and permissions.

 Views and ViewModels can query the `UserSession` to determine access rights and personalize the UI.